AyushJam/Single-Cycle-CPU/README.md

 ### Grading

-Assignment `alu_loadstore` (ALU + Load/Store) and `singlecycle` (Full single cycle CPU) use the same test bench, and only differ in the test cases.
-You are strongle advised though to implement the ALU first to make debugging easier.
+This and the previous assignment (ALU + L/S) use the same test setup.
+Therefore if you submit the same code for both that is perfectly fine.
+However, if you have trouble implementing branching, you are advised to ensure that the Load/Store is correctly implemented first.

-You first need to demo your code to the TAs in simulation, and then add the appropriate wrapper code to demonstrate it working on the FPGA hardware.
+Demonstrate the working simulation first to your TA, and then move on to the hardware demo on FPGA.
+Both are required and you will need to explain the functioning of your code to the TA.